jepthaasiamah/covid-19-on-education/README.md

 <p>Now with an idea of the final data, I atarted thinking of use cases such as ingestion into a database.
 I decided to create two CSV files, one with comma formatting for the numbers as they are hard to identify at first glance.
 The second file contains manipulative numeric data which is stored as an integer instead of 'string' as with the other file.
 This provides options to those with access.</p>
 <img src='assets/etl.png'>

 <p>It may be useful to add this data to a database as part of record keeping and for efficient access.
-To do this, SQL has various data control languages to create, model and query databases so I created a local server using a Microsoft SQL Server container installed in an isolated environment via an application called 'Docker'.
+To do this, SQL has various data control languages to create, model and query databases so I created a local server using a Microsoft SQL Server container installed in an isolated environment via virtualisation software, 'Docker'.
-One csv file contains comma formatting for numeric values which makes it easy to read the information and .
-This file I named 'Ingest.db' and the other </p>
+One csv file contains comma formatting for numeric values which makes it easy to read the information and the other contains th.
+This was sent into  I named 'Ingest.db' and the other 'Impact.db' </p>

 <h4>Reflective </h4>
 <p></p>